Residential Eating Disorder Treatment in St. Paul – Anna Westin House for Adolescents

 Residents participate in group sessions, a variety of individual sessions, and therapeutic meals and snacks.
 Sessions may include psychotherapy, family therapy, nutrition, expressive arts therapy, medical assessments and monitoring, psychiatric visits, and other activities during the week.
 Each resident’s schedule is personalized to meet their specific needs.

 Components of Our Residential Eating Disorder Treatment Program at Anna Westin House St. Paul

 Group Psychotherapy: Groups meet to share common experiences and to alleviate feelings of shame and isolation.
 Sharing common experiences breaks these barriers and inspires self-understanding as each person learns to identify unhealthy patterns and develop healthy alternatives.
 Group therapy includes CBT (cognitive behavioral therapy), DBT (dialectical behavioral therapy), multifamily group, and others.

 Family Therapy: Family therapy sessions explore and improve long-standing communication patterns between family members.
 These sessions provide awareness of common issues and roles and help the individual with the eating disorder to recover and work toward a successful transition to the next level of care.
 Multifamily group and meal sessions are incorporated each week.

-Nutrition Therapy: Individual, group and family nutritional counseling, education, and meal planning are tailored to each resident’s needs to help him or her interrupt symptom use, restore body health, and regain trust in his or her body’s ability to regulate eating.
+Nutrition Therapy: Individual, group and family nutritional counseling, education, and meal planning are tailored to each resident’s needs to help him or her interrupt symptom use, restore body health, and regain trust in their body’s ability to regulate eating.
 These sessions and supported therapeutic meals and snacks help restore harmony to eating patterns, develop self-care skills, and help family members better understand how to support their loved one around eating.